-The program certainly boasts some decent editing features, including an extended storyboard to view and sort scenes (alongside the ubiquitous timeline), an extra large scene preview window, customizable title and text templates, audio tracks for voice narration and a music score, and built-in instrumental scores to fit the length of your movie.
-The user interface doesn’t do too bad a job at making all of these features easy to tap into, but it will still take most virgin film producers a while to grasp the basics.
+The program certainly boasts some decent editing features and effects, including an extended storyboard to view and organize scenes (alongside the ubiquitous timeline), easy freeze frame options, an extra large preview window, customizable title and text templates, multiple audio tracks to allow for voice narration and a music score (along with a balancer to make sure your levels are never off), and built-in instrumental scores to fit the length of your movie.
+The user interface doesn't do too bad a job at making all of these features easy to tap into, but it will still take most virgin film producers a while to grasp the basics.

-There’s no doubt that with a little practice, you can conjure up some decent looking creations in the package, but you’re sure to experience a few setbacks along the way.
+There’s no doubt that with a little practice, you can conjure up some good looking creations with this package, but you’re sure to experience a few setbacks along the way.
 The main problem with VideoStudio has always been its strain on your system memory and unfortunately this doesn’t seem to have been addressed properly in this version.
-Load times are cripplingly slow and unless you’re using a NASA computer previewing complex edits can be horrible experience, with clips and audio jumping and lagging frequently.
+Load times are cripplingly slow and, unless you’re using a NASA computer, previewing complex edits can be horrible experience, with clips and audio jumping and lagging frequently.

 Other annoyances include the fact that you can’t fast forward and rewind from the scene preview window, and the zoom facility on the timeline is not nearly powerful enough.
 Strangely, considering its support for the new HD disc format, Ulead appears to have neglected to include support for Blu-Ray too.
 Another point worth mentioning is that several Softonic users have hammered the technical support as being very poor, with many people reporting that their queries are consistently unanswered.
 Come on Ulead, if you’re going to bring out a program which sometimes falls over then at least give the customer a bit of help to put things right.